cloverstudio/spika3Documentation/docs/messaging-api.md

 ---
-sidebar_position: 1
+sidebar_position: 4
 ---

-# Setting up for development
+# Messaging API

 You can start developing using docker or you can set up manually.